eleboys/x2j2x/README.md

 # x2j2x
-Converting json file to excel and vice versa using nodejs.
+Converting JSON file to Excel and vice versa using NodeJs.

-Supporting json standards like nested objects and arrays.
-It converts json file to a two column excel file by which the first column will contain a flat dot seperated path to each value and the second column will contain the value.
-Later on you can convert the excel file agian to the same json structure using the reverse function.
+Supporting JSON standards like nested objects and arrays.
+It converts JSON file to a two column excel file by which the first column will contain a flat dot-separated path to each value and the second column will contain the value.
+Later on, you can convert the excel file again to the same JSON structure using the reverse function.

 ## Install
 ```